alexArbuckle/Project-Maximus/README.md

 # [Project Maximus 2](https://github.com/lxRbckl/Project-Maximus/wiki/V2)
 > Use a Raspberry Pi to capture and record the stream of one to many USB camera(s).
+Discontinued.
 Fall 2024.

 ---